alimir1/TabNav/README.md

 ## Required features

 * Users can switch between colors and animals tabs.
-* When tapping a color, users will be shown a screen who's background is that color.
-Ex: tapping on 'green' button should show me a blank screen who's background color is green.
+* Tapping on a color button should show that color.
+Ex: tapping on 'green' button should take me to a a blank green screen.
 * When tapping on an animal, users will be shown an animal on another screen.
 Ex: If I tap on 'lion', I should see an image of a lion.
 * Users should be able to go back to home pages for both colors and animals tabs.
 * Display appropriate icons on the tab bars.